openep/openep/api.md

 see TriRep/freeBoundary, cell array

 **l**
-array of lengths of each free boundary
+array of lengths (perimeters) of each anatomical structure

 **a**
-an array of areas of each free boundary
+an array of areas of each anatomical structure

 **tr**
-cell array of triangulations of each free boundary
+cell array of triangulations of each anatomical structure

 #### Description
  GETANATOMICALSTRUCTURES accepts the following parameter-value pairs 'plot'     {false}|true

-**Author**  Steven Williams (2020)
+**Author**  Steven Williams (2020) (Copyright)

 ---

 ##  getArea

- GETAREA Returns the surface area of the chamber geometry
+ GETAREA Returns the surface area of an anatomical model